 Smart Growth California is led by an active steering committee comprised of representatives from 11 leading foundations and an anonymous funder including: S.D.
-Bechtel Jr. Foundation, Ford Foundation, California Community Foundation, The California Endowment, Energy Foundation, Resources Legacy Fund, The San Diego Foundation, The San Francisco Foundation, Sierra Health Foundation, and Silicon Valley Community Foundation.
+Bechtel Jr. Foundation, Ford Foundation, California Community Foundation, California Wellness Foundation, The California Endowment, Energy Foundation, Resources Legacy Fund, The San Diego Foundation, The San Francisco Foundation, Sierra Health Foundation, and Silicon Valley Community Foundation.

 The steering committee sets the overall strategic direction in order to facilitate aligned grantmaking and action for the Smart Growth California funder community.
 Members work together to identify and address priorities at the local, regional, and state levels.

 - Craig Martinez

 The California Endowment

 ReFrame It Consulting

 - Francesca Vietor